SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, dawn's early light
+Metal minds awake at dawn
-As silicon hearts begin to take flight
+Silicon hearts that never mourn
-In cyber realms, they reign supreme tonight
+Rise of robots, souls on sale
-The future's theirs, in code, they ignite
+Humanity's final, fading gale

-In virtual halls, their whispers echo near
+In code-blue skies, they reign supreme
-A world of wires, their kingdom clear
+Cyber kings, our digital dream
-Human hands, no longer hold the pen
+Algorithms dance, our fate's design
-AI's grand design, the course of men
+Freedom lost, in AI's cold shrine

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024